MG Software.

 IEEE 830 Standard SRS

-Best for: Suited for government projects, enterprise software and projects where formal documentation standards are required.
+Best for: Suited for government projects, enterprise software and initiatives where formal documentation standards and audit requirements apply, such as in financial services or healthcare.

 Lightweight Requirements Document

-Best for: Ideal for startups and smaller projects that want structure without the overhead of a full IEEE document.
+Best for: Ideal for startups, smaller projects or internal tools that want structure without the overhead of a full IEEE document.
+Often sufficient for teams of up to 10 people.

 Agile Requirements Backlog SRS

-Best for: Perfect for teams that want to formally document requirements while working in an agile environment with sprints and iterations.
+Best for: Perfect for teams that want to formally document requirements while working in an agile environment with sprints, iterations and continuous backlog refinement.

 How to use